How to access your OpenAPS rig¶

 - Use the command

-- If you get an error about the host not being found, it is likely that your rig is actually connected to a different wifi network than the computer.
-Try the console method below.
+- If you get an error about “could not resolve hostname”, it is likely that your rig is actually connected to a different wifi network than the computer.
+Try the screen method (directions below) for connecting to your rig.

 If your computer and rig are on different wifi networks¶

-- Access to the rig will need a cable to connect the UART port on the rig with the USB port on the computer.
+Access to the rig will need a cable to connect the UART port on the rig with the USB port on the computer.
+You will need a cable capable of transmitting data.
+If you try all of the steps below and are unsuccessful at connecting, try a new cable.

 - Use the Terminal app on the Mac, or follow these directions for Windows